aphelionz/blog/content/post/101-rust-ipfs-unixfs.md

 async fn get_block(..., cid: Cid) -> Result<impl AsRef<[u8]>, _>
 ```

-However, we wanted to find a way to keep separating the IO of blocks from the
+However, we wanted to find a way to keep the IO of blocks separate from the
 implementation itself.
 This should have multiple benefits: any store integration
 - be it async or blocking - should be possible, and one should be able to
 compose the higher level operations out of the lower level pieces.